FAQs for Students

 It's best to first check for enforced prerequisites before you enroll for a class.
 First click on the class title to view the Class Details.
 Click on the Enforced Prerequisites tab to view enforced prerequisites.
 The Restrictions tab also provides details of other enforced restrictions for the class (ex: permission of instructor or department required.).

-If you believe that you meet the listed prerequisites but you're still receiving an error message, contact the instructor or your academic adviser to discuss your qualifications.
-Instructors and academic advisers can grant a prerequisite override/permit, provided examination of your academic record warrants this action.
+If you believe that you meet the listed prerequisites but you're still receiving an error message, contact the instructor or your academic advisor to discuss your qualifications.
+Instructors and academic advisors can grant a prerequisite override/permit, provided examination of your academic record warrants this action.
 It is the student’s responsibility to register in a class within the applicable enrollment deadlines after receiving a registration permit/override.
 You can view registration permits/overrides that have been given to you by selecting Prepare for Registration from the Registration menu in Self-Service.

 You must contact the Instructor to obtain permission to enroll in a course that requires instructor permission.
 Once the instructor has given the permit, you must enroll in the course via Self-Service.
 The Department offering the course may also be able to grant permission for you to enroll, particularly if there is not yet an instructor assigned to the class.